The Different Types of Retail Locations

 Commercial retail locations are available in many different forms.
 Stop and think about the businesses in your town.
 Like most communities, there are probably older shopping areas, new bustling retail locations, and some tucked away shops.
 Retailers have many store location factors to consider when choosing a place for their business.
 Here are a few of the more common types of retail locations.

 From kiosks to large anchor stores, a mall has many retailers competing with each other under one roof.
-There are generally 3 to 5 anchor stores or large chain stores, and then dozens of smaller retail shops.
-Typically the rent in a mall location is much higher than other retail locations.
+In a mall, there are generally 3 to 5 anchor stores or large chain stores and dozens of smaller retail shops.
+Because of the high amount of customer traffic malls generate, the rent is much higher than other retail locations.

-This is due to the high amount of customer traffic a mall generates.
-Before selecting this type of store location, be sure the shopper demographic matches the description of your customers.
-Mall retailers will have to make some sacrifices in independence and adhere to a set of rules supplied by mall management.
+Before selecting this type of store location, be sure the mall shopper demographic matches that of your customers.
+Mall retailers will have to make some sacrifices in independence and adhere to a set of rules stipulated by mall management.

 Strip malls and other attached, adjoining retail locations will also have guidelines or rules for how they prefer their tenants to do business.
 These rules are probably more lenient than a mall, but make sure you can live with them before signing a lease.
 Your community probably has many shopping centers of various sizes.